 NmC - Needs minor Changes vote - Please find the full guidelines here.

 Page - Discogs has pages for artists (Artist page), releases (Release page) and labels (Label page).
 Additional non-Database pages exist for other functions, such as the home page, forum pages and the Help Center.

 PAN - Short for 'Primary Artist Name', this is the main 'root' name of an artist in the Database.
 For example, Lee Perry is a Primary Artist Name, whereas Lee "Scratch" Perry is an Artist Name Variation of the Primary Artist Name Lee Perry.

 Rank - A number that is calculated based on the amount of submissions and edits a User has done.

 Rankhunter - A term used for users who submit many minor updates, inferring that they do this simply to increase their Rank.

-Release - When release information is submitted to the database, it become a release.
-'Release' is also a broad term for any audio product that is made for general public consumption, this is the fundamental thing that Discogs catalogs using release pages.
+Release - When release information is submitted to the Database, it becomes a release.
+'Release' is also a broad term for any audio product that is made for general public consumption, this is the fundamental thing that Discogs catalogs using Release pages.

-Release Page - A page containing the information for a release, for example, http://www.discogs.com/release/1
+Release Page - A page containing the information for a release.
+To see an example click here.

 Release Submission Guide - (See Guidelines).